johnzastrow/johnzastrow.github.io/_posts/2008-07-05-automate-your-life.md

 hosting company and let them know what file you are going to run they more than

 likely will be happy to enable crontab on your system.
-If they won’t, then you
+If they won't, then you
 might want to think about getting a dedicated server…

 ***Where do I start?***